Ayaan-22/PlagiarismAI/README.md

   - Visual plagiarism score ring.
   - Detailed match breakdown with source links.
   - Similarity percentage for each match.
+  - **Downloadable Reports**: Save your analysis as a text file.

 ## 🛠️ Tech Stack

 ### Backend

 - **FastAPI**: High-performance web framework for building APIs.
-- **Sentence Transformers**: State-of-the-art model for generating sentence embeddings.
+- **Sentence Transformers**: State-of-the-art multilingual model for generating sentence embeddings.
-- **PyPDF2**: For extracting text from PDF documents.
+- **PyPDF2 & python-docx**: For extracting text from PDF and DOCX documents.
 - **SerpAPI**: For searching the web for matching content.

 ### Frontend